cfengine/documentation/reference/components/cf-hub.markdown

 tags: [reference, components, cf-hub, enterprise]
 ---

-`cf-hub` connects to `cf-serverd` instances to collect data about a host managed by CFEngine. `cf-agent` and `cf-monitord` both store data at host in local databases. `cf-hub` connects to a `cf-serverd` instance running at a host and collect the data into its own central database. `cf-hub` automatically schedules data collection from hosts that have registered a connection with a collocated `cf-serverd`
+`cf-hub` connects to [`cf-serverd`][cf-serverd] instances to collect data about a host managed by CFEngine. `cf-agent` and [`cf-monitord`][cf-monitord] both store data at host in local databases. `cf-hub` connects to a `cf-serverd` instance running at a host and collect the data into its own central database. `cf-hub` automatically schedules data collection from hosts that have registered a connection with a collocated `cf-serverd`

 `cf-hub` keeps the promises made in `common`, and is affected by `common` and `hub` control bodies.